yffaffy/rollbar/readme.txt

 = Disclaimer =

-This plugin is not from the Rollbar creators.
-It's a community driven contribution.
+This plugin is a community driven contribution.
 All rights reserve to Rollbar.

 == Installation ==